sithmel/Do-androids-dream-of-electric-duck/README.md

 ```
 Note: The basic building blocks are the iterator/asyncIterator and iterable/asyncIterable interfaces.
 Let's start with the first.

-An iterator is an object that implement a function next.
-And this function returns an object with this shape:
+An iterator is an object that implements the function "next".
+And this function returns an object with this shape...

-asyncIterators are similar but its next method returns a Promise that once resolved returns the same kind of objects.
+asyncIterators are similar but its next method returns a Promise that once resolved returns the same kind of object.

 Both iterator/asyncIterator can implement other optional methods.
 We will have a look at them later.
 ---